 There are four steps in obtaining a work permit:

-- Fill out the personal information at the top of the application, have the employer fill out the information required in the middle portion and have one parent sign the bottom portion of the application.
+- Fill out the personal information at the top of the application, have the employer fill out the information required in the middle portion and have one parent or guardian sign the bottom portion of the application.

 - Submit the completed application to one of the following locations based on time:

 - Currently, through July 1st - Completed applications may be sent to Renee Derakhshanian at firstname.lastname@example.org.

 - The week of July 5th – 8th - Completed applications need to be submitted in person to the SVUSD District Office Receptionist at 25631 Peter A. Hartman Way, Mission Viejo.

 - District Office and School Site Offices are closed on Fridays - 6/11/21 through 7/23/21.

 - July 12th through July 26th - Work permits should be submitted online to Renee Derakhshanian at email@example.com.
 She will process them electronically and return them to students/parents.